vasuchettyphd/DataWrangling/README.md

-# Data Wrangling in Python: Pandas vs. Pyspark
+# Data Wrangling Tutorial in Python: Pandas vs. Pyspark

 ## Getting started: Installation of required libraries
 In order to ensure pandas is installed